 1.)
 Abraham Lincoln & Ulysses S. Grant lived in Illinois, USA.

 Might is Right was first published in Chicago, Illinois by Auditorium Press.
 Lincoln, of course, lived in Springfield, Illinois.
-It is interesting to note that Arthur Desmond (the man usually alleged to be Ragnar Redbeard) was an “anarchist” that lived in New Zealand.
-This seeming contradiction has never been resolved, to my knowledge, by the proponents of the Desmond authorship theory.
+Arthur Desmond (the man usually alleged to be Ragnar Redbeard) was a leftist anarchist from New Zealand.
+Considering the very unleftist nature of Might is Right, and considering that the book is very-much-so a work of Americana – Desmond is not likely the author.

 2.)
 Abraham Lincoln wrote an anti-Christian book that all of his friends read but which he wouldn’t publish.